Overfilled Storage

 If the defined pond storage becomes completely full, the routing will

-generally continue by applying additional head (pressure) to the outlet devices.
+normally continue by applying additional head (pressure) to the outlet devices.

 storage.
 HydroCAD will always generate a warning message to alert you to